 The investment project was based on a long term fuel supply agreement and long term energy and heat purchase agreements, that guaranteed repayment of the loan taken for the construction of the power plant.
 In 1997 ENS signed a long term power purchase agreement with Polskie Sieci Elektroenergetyczne (“PSE”), and in 1998 signed a 20-year thermal energy supply agreement with a local chemical plant “Organika-Sarzyna”.
 Furthermore, since 2000, ENS has been selling heat to the citizens of Nowa Sarzyna.

-For the first 20 years of operation gas was supplied by Polskie Górnictwo Naftowe i Gazownictwo (PGNiG) and since 2020 it is supplied by a gas trading company belonging to the PGNiG Group.
+For the first 20 years of operation gas was supplied by Polskie Górnictwo Naftowe i Gazownictwo (PGNiG) and in 2020 by a gas trading company belonging to the PGNiG Group.
+Now gas is supplied by a gas trading company from the Polenergia Group.

 After the bankruptcy of Enron, ENS was part of a group of companies in a good financial position, managed by an American energy group Prisma Energy which was created for this sole purpose, latterly this was transferred to Ashmore Energy, and then into AEI.